Sithell/fox/README.md

 # To install a mod
 fox install https://github.com/witalihirsch/Mono-firefox-theme.git

+# To list installed mods
+fox list

+# To update an installed mod
+fox update Mono-firefox-theme

 # To remove a mod
 fox remove Mono-firefox-theme

-# To list installed mods
-fox list

 # To show help message
 fox help